fshowalter/franksmovielog.com-v1/content/reviews/0030-trolls-world-tour-2020.md

 venue_notes:
 ---

-A great voice-cast and some Dr. Seuss-inspired production design wasted in service of a story about cultural appropriation that ends in a sing-along.
+A great voice-cast and some Dr. Seuss-inspired production design wasted in service of a reductive story about cultural appropriation that ends in a sing-along.